DiabeticOwl/Learning_Ebiten/basic-shooter/shoot-the-duck/README.md

 ## Main

-Is the heart of the game in which the [framework's engine](https://ebitengine.org/) is instantiated and run looping through a list of objects that will draw and update themselves accordingly.
+Is the heart of the game in which the [engine](https://ebitengine.org/) is instantiated and run looping through a list of objects that will draw and update themselves accordingly.